angeluray/ArtScope-CP/README.md

 - `Webhint`: that helped me improve the site's accessibility, speed, cross-browser compatibility, and more.
 - `Stylelinter`: that helped to avoid errors and enforce CSS conventions.

-The overall style and positioning was made using pure CSS, following Flexbox, and Grid layout models simultaneously.
+The overall style and positioning was made using pure CSS, following Flexbox and Grid layout models simultaneously.

 ## Built With